bennyklotz/gem_template/README.md

 Just clone the repo and change the essential parts and you can start with your own gem.

+Clone it like this:

+  $ git clone git@github.com:innsbruck-rb/gem_template.git my_gem

+'my_gem' will be your gem name

 ## Essential changes:
 ### Testing Framework: